diaoquesang/A-detailed-summarization-about-bone-suppression-in-Chest-X-rays/README.md

 JSRT  ORIGINAL  AND  BONE  SUPPRESSED IMAGES (https://aistudio.baidu.com/aistudio/datasetdetail/234557)

 ## Papers Highlights
-You can view them in the file "Papers Highlights.pptx".
+We summarize each bone suppression paper's highlights, and you can view them in the file "Papers Highlights.pptx" if you are interested in them.